rtulke/ansible-humanlog_2/README.md

 # ansible humanlog 2

-This Ansible callback plugin for human-readable result logging for Ansible.
+This is Ansible callback plugin for human-readable result logging.

 Requirements
 ------------